TiagoRodriguesMattar/Kernel-Resource-Module/README.md

 Use the command make to compile the code.

-sudo insmod krm.ko to add our module.
+"sudo insmod krm.ko" to add our module.

-cat /proc/krm_stats to see the stats (or watch -n 1 cat /proc/krm_stats).
+"cat /proc/krm_stats" to see the stats (or "watch -n 1 cat /proc/krm_stats").

-sudo rmmod krm to remove our module.
+"sudo rmmod krm" to remove our module.